 Easy to get into?
-Requirements range from 220 to 320 UCAS entry points, depending on the course.
-Work and life experience also count for a lot.
+Requirements range from 240 to 320 UCAS entry points, depending on the course.

-Vital statistics: Emphasis on the practical and applied.
-Around 19,000 students, with 15,000 undergraduates.
+Vital statistics: Emphasis on the practical and applied, with over 12,200 undergraduates.
 Strong links with industry mean tailor-made courses, industrial placements and consultancy links.

 Transport links: Salford Crescent station is actually on campus.
 Buses to city centre.
 Free bus service between the main campus and MediaCityUK.

 Fees: Salford charges an average fee for home and EU full-time undergraduates of £9,000.

 Bursaries: Plenty of financial support and awards available, including the Vice-Chancellor's Excellence Scholarship of £2,000 for those who achieve ABB at A-level or equivalent.
 Other financial fancies include the Salford National Scholarship Programme, which awards students from households earning under £25,000 a £2,000 discount on their tuition fees and a further £1,000 cash award.
 See here for further details.

 Nightlife: Two bars, club nights, film nights and a theatre on campus.
 With Manchester on your doorstep, you'll never be short of ideas for nights out.

 Price of a pint: Prices hang around the £3 in Manchester but there are regular drinks promotions in the union bar.

 Sporting reputation: Pretty low, but still climbing the ranks- ranked 88th in the current BUCS league.

 Notable societies: Almost Famous caters for all aspects of theatre, while the Salford Shimmies regularly indulge in a bit of belly-dancing.
 Fluid is the circus skills group and The Salfordian is the student media platform.